JosephDuffy/GatheredKit/README.md

 ## `Controllable`

-The `Controllable` protocol defines an object that can automatically update its proeprties.
+The `Controllable` protocol defines an object that can automatically update its properties.
 These automatic changes can be started and stopped at any time.

 ```swift
 /**